cgusti/GPT-chatbot-using-transfer-learning/README.md

 top_k | `int` | `0` | Filter top-k tokens before sampling (`<=0`: no filtering)
 top_p | `float` | `0.9` | Nucleus filtering (top-p) before sampling (`<=0.0`: no filtering)

-## Data Format
-see `example_entry.py`, and the comment at the top.

 ## Citation
-We give credit to the HuggingFace's participation to NeurIPS 2018 dialog competition [ConvAI2](http://convai.io/) which was state-of-the-art on the automatic metrics, in which a part of the code for this repository was based on.
+We give credit to the HuggingFace's code from their participation to NeurIPS 2018 dialog competition [ConvAI2](http://convai.io/) which was state-of-the-art on the automatic metrics, in which a part of the code for this repository was based on.

 ```bash
 @article{DBLP:journals/corr/abs-1901-08149,